biocatiit/website/content/pages/users_orientation.rst

 General and Beam-line-Specific Operation of the Personnel Safety System (PSS)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Users will recieve training in the use of the 18-ID PSS.
-This training will include specific inforomation on
+Users will receive training in the use of the 18-ID PSS.
+This training will include specific information on

 *   Searching a hutch
 *   Closing the door